gimlet-io/gimlet-website/src/docs/how-to-manage-staging-and-production-environment-configs.md

 tags: [docs]
 ---

-# How-to manage staging and production environment configs
+# How to manage staging and production environment configs

 You store Gimlet manifest files under the `.gimlet` folder of your application source code repository.